 Click the icon to the right of the Harness box to open the test harness.
 In this example, the block named

 Controller is isolated for unit testing using a test harness.
-For more information on creating a test harness, see Create Test Harnesses and Select Properties (Simulink Test).
+For more information on creating a test harness, see Create or Import Test Harnesses and Select Properties (Simulink Test).

 Double-click the Test Sequence block to view the steps in the test sequence.
 The steps define a scenario to verify the functioning of the alarm system.